August 15, 2023

 And when it comes to gender and gender identity, it’s critical to use the correct pronouns for each candidate.
 It’s a matter of respect to ask for and acknowledge an individual’s preferred pronouns.

 Finally, providing prompt feedback after the interview and extending job offers in a timely manner can further enhance the candidate experience.
 If they are not selected for the role, constructive feedback can help job seekers understand the decision and continue their search for future opportunities.

 Conversely, constantly providing mini “briefings,” of sorts, to engaged talent to keep them apprised of where your hiring team stands with its recruiting efforts, they’ll feel more appreciative of you.
 (And want to stay in said recruiting process to see if they’ll advance and eventually receive an offer.)

 A simple email or text message to prospective hires once every couple of days during your hiring process.
 That’s all it takes to take a little bit of stress out of the nerve-wracking experience of looking for work and making sure they understand you still have interest in them for a given role.

-Discover how JazzHR’s powerful applicant tracking system for small businesses like yours can help you enhance your candidate experience efforts.
-Book a demo with our team of experts today.
+Discover how JazzHR’s powerful applicant tracking system for small businesses can help you improve your candidate experience efforts.
+Book an ATS demo with our team of experts today.